-D. Sanctions for Violation, Breach, or Non-Performance
+E. Sanctions for Violation, Breach, or Non-Performance

-1. Imposition of Sanctions
+1. Authority to Impose Sanctions

-The Department may impose sanctions as set forth in this article and Addendum VII, Procedures for Implementing Sanctions, page 278 if it determines that the MCO fails to meet the performance expectations set forth in this article.
+The Department may impose sanctions or terminate the contract, as set forth in this article, if it determines the MCO has failed to meet the performance expectations described herein.
+The Department may base its determinations on findings from any source.